bwsw/cs-orm/README.md

 The library provides the convenient way of working with Apache CloudStack entities through the following mechanisms:
 1. Creating and retrieving the declared entities on/from Apache CloudStack server, such as users, accounts, virtual machines, tags.
-It based on extensible Request which simplify creating requests to CloudStack.
+It based on the extensible request builders which simplify creating CloudStack requests.
 2. Base set of Apache CloudStack events, for retrieving their from Apache CloudStack messages.

 ## Install with SBT